Next step 1

 Return to the foundations

-Re-ground in the core Inner Signal posture whenever integration starts turning into overstretch or certainty theater.
+Re-ground in the core Inner Signal approach whenever worry starts outrunning reality.

 Read the integration article

-Use the slower editorial frame for boundaries, pacing, and cleaner interpretation.
+Use the slower editorial frame for building uncertainty tolerance and grounded responses.

 Browse integration resources

-See the integration section for support tools and calmer resources that help carry the work back into daily life.
+See the integration section for tools that help carry calmer responses into daily life.